tipishev/python_debugging_workshop/README.md

 But when we switch to Python 3.7, we can start using a builtin keyword `breakpoint()`.

-It was introduced in PEP-553 because..
+It was introduced in PEP 553 because..

 * The linter complains about multiple statements on one line
 * It's short and easy to remember